I walked with the urgency and excitement of an addict trying to get his fix.

 Also, when you’re working, the people around you can’t care less about what you have on your face in various ways, making you unavailable to everyone around you.
 However, since you can see everything around you while working, you can interact with people entering your workspace.
 You can control your attention.

-Creating, editing photos and videos, and coding for applications is a pleasure as long as the laptop is convenient.
+Creating, editing photos and videos, and coding applications is a pleasure as long as the laptop is convenient.
 I’m confident that as native Vision Pro apps become richer and enhanced, this experience will condense into a Bluetooth-connected keyboard and/or a very powerful mobile phone.

 Her response was quick and cutting.

 Sigh!
-Kids - the truth tellers of a reality expanded and devoid of vision.
+Kids—the truth tellers of a reality expanded and devoid of vision.

 Users who liked